cenk-ersoy/CertifiedKubernetesAdmin-CKA/README.md

 # CertifiedKubernetesAdmin-CKA-
-Examples to prepare you for CKA exam
+Examples to prepare you for the CKA exam